sn1de/mark_maker/README.md

 and basic table markdown.
 See bin/generate_readme.rb for the code used to generate this document and a sample of all these markdown generators in action.

+Simple markdown generation is handled by extensions to the ruby String class.
+Headers, code, emphasis, and strong are all handled by String methods.

+Multi line and more complex conversions are handled by a Generator class.

 ### Header Example
     'Let It Begin'.header1